Clematis are beautiful perennial vines but they can be a little tricky to grow here in Alberta.

 Steps to Planting Clematis Successfully:

-1. Plant Clematis deep
+1. Plant Clematis Deep

-Clematis like to be planted deep.
-It may feel a little crazy to dig a hole this deep, but this is one of the secrets to success.
-Take a good look at the pot the Clematis came in and then dig a hole that is 6″ (15 cm) wider and 6″ (15 cm) deeper than the root ball in the pot.
-The resulting hole that you dig may end up being 12″ (30 cm) or more deep, but don’t worry, that is just fine.
 Place a couple of handfuls of moistened good quality soil at the bottom of the hole — it’s always a good idea to moisten new potting soil.
 Add water to the potting soil so that when you squeeze the soil it loosely holds together.
 You don’t want it to be so wet that you squeeze moisture out of it.

-Healthy roots mean healthy plants.
-Handle the root of any plant gingerly and gently.
 Once the hole is dug, and before taking it out of the pot, check to see how moist the soil is in the pot.
 If it is dry, water it so that water drips out of the bottom of the pot.
 If the root ball is very dry, it may get stuck to the pot and cause damage to the root as you try to remove it.
-Carefully tip over the pot the Clematis is in, give the pot a little shake and the root ball should slide out of the pot.
-If the root doesn’t come out, give it a harder shake or you may need to slip a thin stick up along the side of the pot and the root ball and loosen it a bit.

 3. Gently place the Clematis root ball at the bottom of the hole.